hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 If you plug the textual plan into, e.g. Postgres Explain Visualizer, you get a nice [output](https://explain.dalibo.com/plan/dbg82a4289a2f8aa) like the above.

 Can you see how we could speed this query up?
-Suddenly, it becomes pretty obvious.
-We are not getting many index hits, right?
+Suddenly, it becomes much clearer.
+We are not using indexes, right?
+The graph shows several expensive filtering operations, and all of them scan the whole table.

 ### Clean up